Blue Collar Employees – Data shows what they (really) want from their managers

 For his new employees, that was less of the normal though:

-“Some would give me this… skeptic look“, the Factory Manager said with a sympathetic smile.
+“Some would give me this… sceptic look“, the Factory Manager said with a sympathetic smile.

 “These are guys who’d been working in the factory for a long time.
-After a week or two of me walking around and talking with the employees down on the shop floor, this guy walked up to me and said You know, I’ve been working here for 20 years, and I don’t think the previous owner said hello to me one single time“.
+After a week or two of me walking around and talking with the employees down on the shop floor, this guy walked up to me.
+He said You know, I’ve been working here for 20 years, and I don’t think the previous owner said hello to me one single time“.

 Notice how the manager didn’t think he was doing ‘anything special’?

 Other managers need training to ‘get it’:

 At another company, a training program for blue-collar employees got a new topic included.

 They introduced it after an external consultant ran sessions with the blue-collar employees.

 He discovered something that drove people absolutely nuts:

 The redesigned the shop floor training to encourage managers to say good morning.
 To who?
 Well, to their team members as they all got into the same elevator up to the first floor.